MRRisley/sql-uc-fall2020/step-0-install/readme.md

 *Note: Mac users will need to use a PC/Windows.
 Lindner has loaner laptops as well as a Virtual Lab.*

-## Install & start MS SQL Server Express 2017 for local PC.
+## Install/Run MS SQL Server Express 2017 & SSMS 18.2

 **For Local PC:**
 1. Go to next step if you're not using your own PC.